Installing NEMO

 Older versions of NEMO may be compatible with older versions of these solvers.
 For example, NEMO 1.2 is compatible with CPLEX 12.8 - 12.9 and Gurobi 7 - 8.

 If you install NEMO with the NEMO installer, all of the preceding solver packages will be installed as well.
-The packages for the open-source solvers (Cbc, GLPK, and HiGHS) come with the underlying solver programs, so you should be able to use these solvers immediately upon installation.
+Some of the packages come with the underlying solver programs (solver binaries), and some require separately installed licenses as described below.

 Warning